-Since forming in 1998, ACE has distributed nearly \$4 million to its Nebraska members.
+Since forming in 1998, ACE has distributed approximately \$4.3 million to its Nebraska members.
 Each ACE member community determines how to best use the funds the community receives.
+ACE's Board of Directors authorized distributions to members in January of each fiscal year.